 Vitamin D is a fat-soluble vitamin that is found in small amounts in egg yolks, fish oils and fortified foods such as milk.
-Most of the vitamin D that our body needs is manufactured by our body when we get sunlight on our skin.
+Most of the vitamin D that our body needs is manufactured by our body when we get sunlight on our skin, although care is needed to manage UV exposure.
 Vitamin D is important for strong bones and teeth, as it helps the body absorb bone-building calcium.

 Vitamin E is a fat-soluble vitamin and antioxidant mainly found in vegetable oils such as sunflower, safflower, canola, corn, soybean and olive oils, as well as nuts and seeds.
 Wheatgerm, whole grains, and avocados are also good sources of vitamin E.